vedant-khandelwal/falkonry-csharp-client/README.md

         }
     }
 ```
-    * To add verification data
+    * To add facts data

 ```
     using falkonry_csharp_client;